-The most important thing to know about me is that I'm wildly passionate about ecosystems.
+The most important thing to know about me is that I'm wildly passionate about conserving our sensitive ecosystems in Ku-ring-gai.
 A common definition of an ecosystem is "a geographic area where plants, animals, and other organisms, as well as weather and landscape, work together to form a bubble of life."
 There is one important organism missing from this bubble - HUMANS.
 We belong to this same sensitive ecosystem.
 A growing number of locals understand this and are fighting to prevent irreversible biodiversity loss, catastrophic climate change and possibly save a planet for future generations.
-They understand our electorate of Wahroonga has critically endangered ecosystems such as the Sydney Turpentine Ironbark Forest, Duffy's Forest Woodland and the critically endangered Blue Gum High Forest.
-Our flora and fauna species are at great risk as a result of poor planning, overdevelopment and lack of acknowledgement.
+They understand our local area has critically endangered ecosystems such as the Sydney Turpentine Ironbark Forest, Duffy's Forest Woodland and the Blue Gum High Forest.
+Our flora and fauna species are at great risk as a result of poor planning, overdevelopment, appropriate of community land and lack of acknowledgement of their precious value.

 Visit my LinkedIn Profile to get a sense of what I believe in.

-Before my marriage came to its natural end, and before moving close by to St Ives, I lived in Wahroonga.
-My son was born in Sydney Adventist Hospital Wahroonga 20 years ago.
+Before my first marriage came to its natural end, and before moving close by to St Ives, I lived in the Wahroonga Ward.
+My son was born in Sydney Adventist Hospital Wahroonga 21 years ago.
 For a time he went to the Bush School and works as an accredited Tennis Coach in Wahroonga.
-For almost three years I have worked as a Leadership Educator with the Sydney Adventist Hospital.
-I've been lucky enough to work with the most incredible Health Care Managers led by an outstanding CEO.
+For three years I worked as a Leadership Education Specialist with the Sydney Adventist Hospital.
+I've worked with the most incredible Health Care Managers.
 Their resilience, tenacity and passion for patient care and leadership is inspiring and deeply humbling.
 In the local area I continue to enjoy trekking through the bush to marvel at the breathtaking diversity of flora and fauna.
-One of my favourite walks is The Blue Gum Walk at Hornsby where a rare pocket of Sydney Blue Gum forest (pictured) awaits.
+One of my favourite places to trek and picnic is at Bobbin Head.
+I'm a regular guest at the National Parks and Wildlife information centre where there is a huge array of Australian books and gifts.
+I've kayaked from Apple Tree Bay around the waterways, climbed cascades and simply lay in the sun with family and friends.
+The Wahroonga Ward has some magical places to recoup and recover.

 Dr Ian Lowe, Emeritus Professor Griffith University, School